-During my career I often worked as backend developer for multiple games and I have to say I really liked it.
+During my career I often worked as backend developer for multiple games.

-I find the whole thing really interesting: it offers nice challenges and forces you to learn a lot of new concepts, in order to be effective in your job.
+I find the whole topic really interesting: it offers nice challenges and forces you to learn a lot of new concepts in order to be effective at your job.

 On the other side, there is not so much material about backend development for games on the Internet.
+It seems like a very elitist topic.
 For this reason I decided to describe my process with some articles on this blog.
-It could be useful for readers who want to learn, but in the end it will surely be useful for me, in order to fix ideas and to collect feedback from other developers about my workflow.
+It could be useful for readers who want to learn, but in the end it will be useful for me, in order to fix ideas and to collect feedback from other developers about my workflow.

 So let’s start.

 When it comes to building something so massive from scratch, my first step is to identify requirements and constraints for the architecture that I am going to build for, as well as the functionalities needed for the game.